ioos/Cloud-Sandbox/CLOUD_SANDBOX_MODEL_INTEGRATION_TEMPLATE.md

 (2) Export any required environmental variables needed for the AWS cloud environment to run your given model executable and (3) Call the method to run your model with the given executable (e.g., mpirun or mpiexec).

-11. Now, go back to `basic_launcher.sh` and ensure that the if/elif code block you’ve constructed in Step #9 is matching the syntax of calling that specific shell script.
+11. Now, go back to `experiment_launcher.sh` and ensure that the if/elif code block you’ve constructed in Step #9 is matching the syntax of calling that specific shell script.
+Make sure to be explicit on your model code base workflow based on your `JOBTYPE` and `APP` options you've inserted within the `your_model_name.exp` in Step #3.
 Check that the code logic also includes the script arguments required to properly run the given model suite.
 - You may need to add an `if` statement for `MPIOPTS` for your model depending on how your model is configured.

 12. **Run your model**